Actifio/restapisamples/Backup and DR.md

 Decide where/how you will run your service account.
 You have two options:
 1. GCE Instance running as the service account

 In option 1 we are going to use a GCE instance to run our API commands/automation and because a GCE Instance can 'run' as a Service Account, we can avoid the need to install a service key on that host.
 The host needs the gcloud CLI installed (which is automatic if you use a Google image to create the instance).

 In your project create or select an instance that you want to use for API operations.
-Ensure the instance is 'running' as the Service account that has the permissions detailed above..
+Ensure the instance is 'running' as the Service account that has the permissions detailed above.
 You can use an existing instance or create a new one.
 If you need to change/set the Service Account, the instance needs to be powered off.

 2. Activate your service account on a host

-In option 2,  we are going to use a GCE instance or external host/VM to run our API commands/automation, but we are going to 'activate' the Service account using a JSON Key.
+In option 2, we are going to use a GCE instance or external host/VM to run our API commands/automation, but we are going to *activate* the Service account using a JSON Key.
 The host needs the **gcloud** CLI installed.

 We need to activate our service account since we are not executing this command from a GCE instance already running as that SA.
 So firstly we need to download a JSON key from the Google console and copy that key to our relevant host: